Energy Efficiency in Emerging Economies (E4) Programme

 Equipping junior energy efficiency policymakers with knowledge and skills, and building a community of practice

 Benefits of Energy Efficiency

 Energy efficiency is often defined as achieving the same services with less energy.
 This definition grossly understates the power of energy efficiency to provide benefits beyond energy savings for society and for the economy

-Future Scenarios for Energy Efficiency
+Analysis of the Potential for Energy Efficiency

 Market Report Series: Energy Efficiency 2017